rubyide/vscode-ruby/README.md

 When using Solargraph it is recommended to set `ruby.intellisense` to `false`.

-## TODO

-- Unit/Integration tests debugging
-  * Shoulda
-  * Test::Unit
-- Rack
-- Rake
-- IRB console

 ## Contributing

 Feel free to open issues or PRs!
 We welcome all contributions, even from beginners.
 If you want to get started with a PR, please do the following:

 1. Check out the [VS Code Extension Docs](https://code.visualstudio.com/docs/extensions/overview), especially [Running and Debugging Extensions](https://code.visualstudio.com/docs/extensions/debugging-extensions).
 1. Fork this repo.
 1. Install dependencies with `npm install`.
+You'll also need to install dependencies in the `client` and `server` directories.
 1. Run `npm run watch` in a shell to get the Typescript compiler running.
+1. Run `npm run watch:client` to compile the client and `npm run watch:server` to compile the server.
+You'll need all three running to do development on the extension.
 1. Open the repo directory in VS Code.
 1. Make a code change and test it.
-This is not hard, see the doc links above.
+You can use the Debug tab and the `Launch Extension` configuration to help.
 1. Create a branch and submit a PR!

 ## License